St. Augustine, Florida: Modern St. Augustine

-In 1965, St. Augustine celebrated the 400th anniversary of its founding, and jointly with the State of Florida, inaugurated a program to restore part of the colonial city.
+In 1965, St. Augustine celebrated the 400th anniversary of its founding, and jointly with the State of Florida, inaugurated a program to restore part of the city.
 The Historic St. Augustine Preservation Board was formed to reconstruct more than thirty-six buildings to their historical appearance, which was completed within a few years.
 When the State of Florida abolished the Board in 1997, the City of St. Augustine assumed control of the reconstructed buildings, as well as other historic properties including the Government House.
 In 2010, the city transferred control of the historic buildings to UF Historic St. Augustine, Inc., a direct support organization of the University of Florida.

+Cross and Sword was a 1965 play by American playwright Paul Green created to honor the 400th anniversary of the settlement of St. Augustine.
+It was Florida's official state play, having received the designation by the Florida Senate in 1973.
+It was performed for ten weeks every summer in St. Augustine for more than 30 years, closing in 1996.

 In 2015, St. Augustine celebrated the 450th anniversary of its founding with a four-day long festival and a visit from Felipe VI of Spain and Queen Letizia of Spain.

 On October 7, 2016 Hurricane Matthew caused widespread flooding in downtown St. Augustine.

+In 2017, skeletal remains believed to be from the earliest settlements were found inside the Fiesta Mall.
+After hurricane Matthew in 2016, the owner of the wine shop was renovating when an archeologist found the remains in the dirt under it.